History-Aware and Dynamic Client Contribution in Federated Learning: Applications of

 \section{\textbf{Applications of {\framework}}}

-We demonstrate the application of {\framework} in analyzing client intention based on client contributions over epochs.
-Contrary to earlier methods, we aim to leverage the historic client contributions rather than a single contribution value after training~\cite{fan2022improving,wang2020principled,liu2022gtg,song2019profit}.
-We consider a controlled experimental setup: each client possesses a uniform data distribution except a subset of \textit{dishonest clients} who intentionally poison their data within a window of epochs.
-For simplicity, a dishonest client chooses to flip the data label with a certain flipping probability inside the window.
+We demonstrate the application of {\framework} in analyzing client intention based on historical client contributions over multiple epochs.
+Unlike~\cite{fan2022improving,wang2020principled,liu2022gtg,song2019profit}, we consider the history of client contributions rather than a single contribution value post training, since historical contribution is more informative to detect sudden behavioral change in individual clients.
+We consider a controlled experimental setup: each client possesses a uniform data distribution, except a subset of \textit{dishonest clients} who intentionally poison their data within a window of several epochs -- it is unknown beforehand when clients switch their intention.
+For illustration, a dishonest client chooses to flip the data label with a certain flipping probability inside the window.

-\textbf{Our objectives are two-fold}. (i) Can we detect the window in which a dishonest client poisons its data? (ii) Can we separate honest clients from dishonest ones?
-In both cases, we rely on the Shapley values of clients computed over epochs and answer affirmatively to the two questions.
+\paragraph{Objectives.} We consider two objectives: (i) Can we detect the window in which a dishonest client poisons its data? (ii) Can we separate honest clients from dishonest ones?
+In both cases, we rely on the cumulative Shapley value of clients over epochs and answer affirmatively to the two questions.